This Nova Scotia Seafood Chowder is the recipe I’m most proud of.

 This Seafood Chowder is not your everyday meal.
 It’s uber rich, creamy and luxurious.
 This is a treat yourself recipe, not a calorie counting recipe.
 Even though I live in California, a bowl of this always brings me home to Nova Scotia.

 Every Christmas Eve my parents would whip up a massive pot of Seafood Chowder and host an all-day/night drop-in.
 Our neighbors, family, and friends would stop by for a bowl of creamy Seafood Chowder, a few laughs, and a cocktail (or 3).
-This dish brings back so many great memories from my childhood!
+This dish brings back so many great memories from my childhood.
 Fast forward many years later, and now I’m making my chowder for the holidays (and my birthday!) every year like clockwork.

-- ¾ cup celery finely diced
+- celery

-- ⅔ cup carrots finely diced
+- carrots

-- 4 garlic cloves chopped
+- garlic

-- 1 cup dry white wine I use sauvignon blanc
+- dry white wine

 - 1 bay leaf

-- 5 sprigs fresh thyme
+- fresh thyme

-- 500 ml clam juice 2 bottles
+- clam juice

-- 850 ml fish stock 2 cans
+- fish or seafood stock

-- 750 ml half + half
+- half + half

-- 1 cup heavy cream
+- heavy cream

-- 1 tbsp salted butter
+- butter

-- 2 tbsp all-purpose flour
+- all-purpose flour

 - kosher salt